vincentlam13/golf-betting/README.md

 - Scraped PGA stats website for useful determinative data.
 - Created new metrics to predict winners based on domain knowledge.
 - Created a script to send the DataFrame csv file to google sheets, using gspread (a Python API for Google Sheets).
+- Created a function to test model against historic data.

 ## Code and Resources Used
 **Python Version:** 3.8